iscc/iscc-eval/README.md

 The `match` command will generate Content-Codes for all media assets in `mydata` recursively and create ground truth data (expected results) from the `cluster` subfolders.
-The first file from each `cluster` folder will be querried against all other (non-query) files of the dataset.
-The query resuls are then compared against the expected results (ground truth).
+The first file from each `cluster`-folder will be queried against all other (non-query) files of the dataset.
+The query results are then compared against the expected results (ground truth).

 Evaluate the matching accuracy with the following command: